 Besides sustainability, another issue with seafood to keep in mind is the level of mercury in the fish.
 Although mercury is naturally occurring in nature, large quantities entered the food chain through coal and mineral mining.
 Generally, fish that are high in the food chain where mercury is concentrated are the fish to avoid: swordfish and tuna among them.
 Below is a chart that gives guidance about which fish are best to purchase for sustainability and health.
 You can view the chart here.

 In taking steps to reduce our carbon footprint and work towards a healthier planet, we also change the way we think about food and our relationship to it.
-When we cut down on meat consumption, grow our own vegetables, bake our own bread, or buy food from a local farmer or farmer’s market, we begin to appreciate where our food comes from and understand that our choices do make a difference.
+When we cut down on meat consumption, grow our own vegetables, bake our own bread, or buy food from a local farmer or farmer’s market, we develop a greater appreciation for our food and our local ecosystem that makes it possible.
+We gain a greater understanding and appreciation of the connection between our choices, our health and the ecosystem’s health.
+We really are all connected.